 Perkins Career and Technical Education Act

-The Carl D. Perkins Career and Technical Education Act of 2006 (Perkins IV) provides an increased focus on the academic achievement of career and technical education students, strengthening the connections between secondary and postsecondary education and assissting students in their preparation for high skill, high wage, or in demand occupations.
+Perkins Career and Technical Education Act (Perkins V) provides a renewed focus on the academic achievement of career and technical education students by closing equity gaps, strengthening the connections between secondary and postsecondary education and assissting students in their preparation for high skill, high wage, or in demand occupations.

-The purpose of these funds is to develop more fully the academic, career, and technical skills of secondary and postsecondary students who elect to enroll in technical education programs.
+The purpose of these funds is to develop more fully the academic knowledge, technical and employability skills of secondary and postsecondary students who elect to enroll in technical education programs.

-For more information on Perkins access the federal Perkins IV Law and the Wisconsin Five-Year Perkins Plan under the Resources section.
+For more information on Perkins access the federal Perkins V Law and the Wisconsin Five-Year Perkins Plan under the Resources section.

 Perkins Grant Funds

-The System Board is responsible for the administration and oversight of Perkins IV funding for the postsecondary portion of the Title I Basic Grant.
+The System Board is responsible for the administration and oversight of Perkins V funding for the postsecondary portion of the Title I Basic Grant.
 As permitted, the System Board has identified four priorities in the State Plan for the use of postsecondary funding.
-To maintain flexibility, the System Board allows each college to allocate awarded funds to priorities of greatest need.
-The intention is to target funding to support activities the colleges have determined and noted in their Perkins Local Plans.
-The goal is improved performance on Core Performance Indicators and close equity gaps among students.
+To maintain flexibility, the System Board allows each college to allocate a portion of the awarded funds to priorities of greatest need.
+The intention is to target funding to support activities the colleges have determined and noted in their Local Needs Assessments and Perkins Local Plans.
+The goal is to improve performance on Core Performance Indicators and close equity gaps among students.

 Funds under this category are available for the following purposes:

 Provides funding for activities that improve the performance outcomes of WTCS programs of significant size and scope that directly link to student achievement and the maintainence or increase of Perkins V Core Performance Indicators.

 Nontraditional Occupational (NTO) Training and Employment

 High School to College Transitions via Flex Funds

-Provides flexibility for colleges to target Perkins IV funds to areas of greatest need within the four identified priorities.
-The intention is to target funding to support activities the colleges have determined and noted in their Perkins Local Plans.
+Provides flexibility for colleges to target Perkins V funds to areas of greatest need within the four identified priorities.
+The intention is to target funding to support activities the colleges have determined and noted in their Local Needs Assessment and Perkins Local Plans.
 The goal is to close equity gaps and continuous improvement of the Core Performance Indicators.